stoffelio/statamic-admin-log/README.md

 ## Usage

-Statamic Admin Log will start logging all actions in  th control panel once it is installed.
-More options soon.
+Statamic Admin Log will start logging all actions in the control panel once it is installed.

+The logs are saved in the default log directory (usually `storage/logs`).

+If you want to be able to access your logs from the control panel, we recommend the free [Logbook](https://statamic.com/addons/aryeh-raber/logbook) addon.

 ## ToDo